Ayearty/Algorithms/README.md

-A series of algorithms in python.
+A series of algorithms in python and javascript.